89.1201 - State Policy (Updated February 10, 2025)

 Statutory Authority: The provisions of this §89.1207 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-(a) Each school district required to offer a bilingual education or English as a second language (ESL) program shall provide each emergent bilingual student the opportunity to be enrolled in the required program at his or her grade level.
-Each student's level of proficiency shall be designated by the language proficiency assessment committee (LPAC) in accordance with §89.1220(g) of this title (relating to Language Proficiency Assessment Committee).
-The school district shall accommodate the instruction, pacing, and materials to ensure that emergent bilingual students have a full opportunity to master the essential knowledge and skills of the required curriculum, which includes the Texas Essential Knowledge and Skills (TEKS) and English language proficiency standards (ELPS).
-Students participating in the bilingual education program may demonstrate their mastery of the essential knowledge and skills in either their primary language or in English for each content area.
+(a) Each school district required to offer bilingual education through bilingual or English as a second language (ESL) program models shall provide each emergent bilingual (EB) student the opportunity to be enrolled in the required program at their grade level.
+Each student's level of proficiency shall be designated by the Language Proficiency Assessment Committee (LPAC) in accordance with §89.1220(g) of this title (relating to Language Proficiency Assessment Committee (LPAC)).
+The school district shall accommodate the instruction, pacing, and materials to ensure that EB students have a full opportunity to master the essential knowledge and skills of the required curriculum, which includes the Texas Essential Knowledge and Skills (TEKS) and English language proficiency standards (ELPS).
+Students participating in bilingual program models may demonstrate their mastery of the essential knowledge and skills in either the home or partner language or in English for each content area.

-(1) A bilingual education program of instruction established by a school district shall be a full-time program of dual-language instruction (English and primary language) that provides for learning academic and literacy skills in the primary language of the students enrolled in the program and for carefully structured and sequenced mastery of English language skills under Texas Education Code (TEC), §29.055(a).
+(1) Bilingual program models established by a school district shall be full-time programs of dual-language instruction (English and home or partner language) that provides for learning academic and literacy skills in the student's home or program partner language and for carefully structured and sequenced mastery of English language skills under Texas Education Code (TEC), §29.055(a), throughout the elementary grades and beyond if the district so chooses as defined in §89.1205(a) of this title (relating to Required Bilingual and English as a Second Language (ESL) Programs).

-(2) An ESL program of instruction established by a school district shall be a program of intensive instruction in English in which ESL teachers recognize and address language differences in accordance with TEC, §29.055(a).
+(2) ESL program models established by a school district shall be programs of intensive instruction in English in which ESL teachers recognize and address language differences in accordance with TEC, §29.055(a), in prekindergarten through Grade 12.

-(b) The bilingual education program and ESL program shall be integral parts of the general educational program required under Chapter 74 of this title (relating to Curriculum Requirements) to include foundation and enrichment areas, ELPS, and college and career readiness standards.
-In bilingual education programs, school districts shall purchase instructional materials in both program languages with the district's instructional materials allotment or otherwise acquire instructional materials for use in bilingual education classes in accordance with TEC, §31.029(a).
-Instructional materials for bilingual education programs on the list adopted by the commissioner of education, as provided by TEC, §31.0231, may be used as curriculum tools to enhance the learning process.
-The school district shall provide for ongoing coordination between the bilingual/ESL program and the general educational program.
-The bilingual education and ESL programs shall address the affective, linguistic, and cognitive needs of emergent bilingual students as follows.
+(b) Bilingual and ESL program models shall be integral parts of the general educational program required under Chapter 74 of this title (relating to Curriculum Requirements) to include foundation and enrichment areas, ELPS, and college and career readiness standards.
+In bilingual program models, school districts shall purchase instructional materials in all program languages with the district's instructional materials allotment or otherwise acquire instructional materials for use in bilingual program classes in accordance with TEC, §31.029(a).
+Instructional materials for bilingual programs on the list adopted by the commissioner of education, as provided by TEC, §31.0231, may be used as curriculum tools to enhance the learning process.
+The school district shall ensure ongoing collaboration between bilingual and ESL programs and the general education programs to provide equitable educational access for all learners.
+Bilingual and ESL programs shall address the affective, linguistic, and cognitive needs of EB students as follows.

 (1) Affective.

-(A) Emergent bilingual students in a bilingual program shall be provided instruction using content-based language instructional methods and/or their primary language to acclimate students to the school environment and to develop academic language skills, which instills confidence, self-assurance, and a positive identity with their cultural heritages.
+(A) EB students in a bilingual program shall be provided instruction using content-based language instructional methods in English and/or their home or partner language to acclimate students to the school environment and to develop academic language skills, which instills confidence, self-assurance, and a positive identity with their cultural heritages.
 The program shall be designed to consider the students' learning experiences and shall incorporate the cultural aspects of the students' backgrounds in accordance with TEC, §29.055(b).

-(B) Emergent bilingual students in an ESL program shall be provided instruction using content-based language instructional methods in English to acclimate students to the school environment and to develop academic language skills, which instills confidence, self-assurance, and a positive identity with their cultural heritages.
-The program shall be designed to incorporate the students' primary languages and learning experiences and shall incorporate the cultural aspects of the students' backgrounds in accordance with TEC, §29.055(b).
+(B) EB students in an ESL program shall be provided instruction using content-based language instructional methods in English to acclimate students to the school environment and to develop academic language skills, which instills confidence, self-assurance, and a positive identity with their cultural heritages.
+The program shall be designed to incorporate the students' home languages and learning experiences and shall incorporate the cultural aspects of the students' backgrounds in accordance with TEC, §29.055(b).

 (2) Linguistic.

-(A) Emergent bilingual students in a bilingual program shall be provided targeted and intentional academic language instruction to develop proficiency in listening, speaking, reading, and writing in both English and their primary language.
-The instruction in both languages shall be structured to ensure that the students master the required essential knowledge and skills and higher-order thinking skills in all subjects, providing individualized linguistically accommodated content instruction commensurate with the students' language proficiency levels.
+(A) EB students in a bilingual program shall be provided targeted and intentional academic language instruction to develop proficiency in listening, speaking, reading, and writing in both English and the home or partner language.
+The instruction in both languages shall be structured to ensure that the students develop a strong literacy foundation and master the required essential knowledge and skills and higher-order thinking skills in all subjects, providing individualized linguistically accommodated content instruction commensurate with the students' language proficiency levels.
 The ELPS student expectations are provided for English development in conjunction with the TEKS.

 (3) Cognitive.

-(A) Emergent bilingual students in a bilingual program shall be provided instruction in reading and language arts, mathematics, science, and social studies in both their primary language and English, using content-based language instructional methods in either their primary language, English, or both, depending on the program model(s) implemented by the district.
+(A) EB students in a bilingual program shall be provided instruction in reading and language arts, mathematics, science, and social studies in both the home or partner language and English, using content-based language instructional methods in either the home or partner language, English, or both, depending on the program model(s) implemented by the district.
 The content area instruction in both languages shall be structured to ensure that the students master the required essential knowledge and skills and higher-order thinking skills in all subjects.

-(B) Emergent bilingual students in an ESL program shall be provided instruction in English in reading and language arts, mathematics, science, and social studies using content-based language instructional methods.
-The instruction in academic content areas shall be structured to ensure that the students master the required essential knowledge and skills and higher-order thinking skills.
+(B) EB students in an ESL program shall be provided instruction in English in reading and language arts, mathematics, science, and social studies using content-based language instructional methods.
+The instruction in all academic content areas shall be structured to ensure that the students master the required essential knowledge and skills and higher-order thinking skills.

-(c) The bilingual education program shall be implemented through at least one of the following program models.
+(c) Bilingual programs shall be implemented through at least one of the following program models.

-(1) Transitional bilingual/early exit is a bilingual program model in which students identified as emergent bilingual students are served in both English and the students' primary language and are prepared to meet reclassification criteria to be successful in English instruction with no second language acquisition supports not earlier than two or later than five years after the student enrolls in school.
-Instruction in this program is delivered by a teacher appropriately certified in bilingual education under TEC, §29.061(b)(1), for the assigned grade level and content area.
-The goal of early-exit transitional bilingual education is for program participants to use their primary language as a resource while acquiring full proficiency in English.
-This model provides instruction in literacy and academic content through the medium of the students' primary language and English using content-based language instruction methods.
+(1) Transitional bilingual/early exit is a bilingual program model in which identified EB students are served in both English and the students' home language and are prepared to meet reclassification criteria to be successful in English instruction with no second language acquisition supports not earlier than two or later than five years after the student enrolls in school.
+Instruction in this program is delivered by a teacher appropriately certified in bilingual education under TEC, §29.061(b)(1),, for the assigned grade level and content area.
+The goal of early-exit transitional bilingual education is for program participants to use their home language as a resource while acquiring full proficiency in English.
+This model provides instruction in literacy and academic content through the medium of the students' home language and English using content-based language instruction methods.

-(2) Transitional bilingual/late exit is a bilingual program model in which students identified as emergent bilingual students are served in both English and the students' primary language and are prepared to meet reclassification criteria to be successful in English instruction with no second language acquisition supports not earlier than six or later than seven years after the student enrolls in school.
+(2) Transitional bilingual/late exit is a bilingual program model in which identified EB students are served in both English and the students' home language and are prepared to meet reclassification criteria to be successful in English instruction with no second language acquisition supports not earlier than six or later than seven years after the student enrolls in school.
 Instruction in this program is delivered by a teacher appropriately certified in bilingual education under TEC, §29.061(b)(2), for the assigned grade level and content area.
-The goal of late-exit transitional bilingual education is for program participants to use their primary language as a resource while acquiring full proficiency in English.
-This model provides instruction in literacy and academic content through the medium of the students' primary language and English through content-based language instruction.
+The goal of late-exit transitional bilingual education is for program participants to use their home language as a resource while acquiring full proficiency in English.
+This model provides instruction in literacy and academic content through the medium of the students' home language and English through content-based language instruction.

-(3) Dual language immersion/one-way is a bilingual/biliteracy program model in which students identified as emergent bilingual students are served in both English and the program's partner language and are prepared to meet reclassification criteria in order to be successful in English instruction with no second language acquisition supports not earlier than six or later than seven years after the student enrolls in school.
+(3) Dual language immersion/one-way is a bilingual/biliteracy program model in which identified EB students are served in both English and the program's partner language and are prepared to meet reclassification criteria in order to be successful in English instruction with no second language acquisition supports not earlier than six or later than seven years after the student enrolls in school.
 Instruction provided in the partner language and English is delivered by a teacher appropriately certified in bilingual education under TEC, §29.061.
 When the instructional time for both the partner language and English is 50%, a paired-teaching arrangement may be utilized in which instruction provided in English may be delivered either by a teacher appropriately certified in bilingual education or by a different teacher certified in ESL in accordance with TEC, §29.061.
 The goal of one-way dual language immersion is for program participants to attain bilingualism and biliteracy in English and the partner language.
-This model provides ongoing instruction in literacy and academic content through content-based language instruction in English as well as the students' primary language, with at least half of the instruction delivered in the students' primary language for the duration of the program.
+This model provides ongoing instruction in literacy and academic content through content-based language instruction in English as well as the program's partner language, with at least half of the instruction delivered in the program's partner language for the duration of the program.

 (d) The ESL program shall be implemented through one of the following program models.

-(1) An ESL/content-based program model is an English acquisition program that serves students identified as emergent bilingual students through English instruction provided by a teacher appropriately certified in ESL under TEC, §29.061(c), using content-based language instruction methods in reading and language arts, mathematics, science, and social studies.
-The goal of content-based ESL is for emergent bilingual students to attain full proficiency in English in order to participate equitably in school.
+(1) An ESL/content-based program model is an English acquisition program that serves identified EB students through English instruction provided by a teacher appropriately certified in ESL under TEC, §29.061(c), using content-based language instruction methods in reading and language arts, mathematics, science, and social studies.
+The goal of content-based ESL is for program participants to attain full proficiency in English in order to participate equitably in school.

-(2) An ESL/pull-out program model is an English acquisition program that serves students identified as emergent bilingual students through English instruction using content-based language instruction methods provided by an appropriately certified ESL teacher under TEC, §29.061(c), through English reading and language arts in a pull-out or inclusionary delivery setting.
-The goal of ESL pull-out is for emergent bilingual students to attain full proficiency in English in order to participate equitably in school.
+(2) An ESL/pull-out program model is an English acquisition program that serves identified EB students through English instruction using content-based language instruction methods provided by an appropriately certified ESL teacher under TEC, §29.061(c), in reading and language arts in a pull-out or inclusionary delivery setting.
+The goal of ESL pull-out is for program participants to attain full proficiency in English in order to participate equitably in school.

-(e) Except in the courses specified in subsection (f) of this section, content-based language instructional methods, which may involve the use of the students' primary language, may be provided in any of the courses or electives required for promotion or graduation to assist students identified as emergent bilingual students to master the essential knowledge and skills for the required subject(s).
+(e) Except in the courses specified in subsection (f) of this section, content-based language instructional methods, which may involve the use of the students' home or the program's partner language, may be provided in any of the courses or electives required for promotion or graduation to assist program participants in mastering the essential knowledge and skills for the required subject(s).
 The use of content-based language instruction shall not impede the awarding of credit toward meeting promotion or graduation requirements.

-(f) In subjects such as art, music, and physical education, emergent bilingual students shall participate with their non-emergent bilingual peers in general education classes provided in the subjects.
-As noted in TEC, §29.055(d), elective courses included in the curriculum may be taught in a partner language.
-The school district shall ensure that emergent bilingual students enrolled in bilingual education and ESL programs have a meaningful opportunity to participate with non-emergent bilingual peers in all extracurricular activities.
+(f) In subjects such as art, music, and physical education, EB students shall participate with their non-EB peers in general education classes provided in the subjects.
+As noted in TEC, §29.055(d), elective courses included in the curriculum may be taught in a language other than English.
+The school district shall ensure that EB students enrolled in bilingual and ESL programs have a meaningful opportunity to participate with non-EB peers in all extracurricular activities.

-(g) The required bilingual education or ESL program shall be provided to every emergent bilingual student with parental approval until such time that the student meets reclassification criteria as described in §89.1226(i) of this title (relating to Testing and Classification of Students) or graduates from high school.
-Parental approval is required when the LPAC recommends continued dual language immersion program participation beyond reclassification.
+(g) The required bilingual or ESL program shall be provided to every EB student with parental approval until such time that the student meets reclassification criteria as described in §89.1226(i) of this title (relating to Testing and Classification of Students) or graduates from high school.
+Parental approval is required when the LPAC recommends continuing dual language immersion program participation beyond reclassification.

 Statutory Authority: The provisions of this §89.1210 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.